What’s Next? Transitioning Back to Work From an HR Perspective

 Hopefully, you’ve already been communicating regularly with your employees, but if not, now is the time to do so.
 Make sure you are openly discussing the steps you are taking to reopen your business and to keep workers safe.
 Don’t focus so much on who the communication comes from; it may be your HR generalist, leadership team or employee managers, but the important thing is that it’s being communicated timely and accurately.

 Communication topics may include staggering work shifts, new policies that enforce social distancing, mask wearing, new desk locations or steps for enhanced sanitation.
-Mike Lawrence shares additional perspectives around ramping up your business after COVID-19 in his
+Mike Lawrence shares additional perspectives around ramping up your business after COVID-19 in his recent blog

 Although everyone wants to get back to a “normal” routine, it will take time, and right now the most important thing is to take the steps necessary to ensure employee safety and health where possible.